jpverkamp/blog/content/reviews/books/Clive Cussler/Dirk Pitt/12 - Inca Gold.md

 > Womenwise, Cussler has progressed a lot through this books.
 Heck, one of the main characters is a Congresswoman who sometimes at least can hold her own with Pitt.
 That being said, exactly how many times has she been kidnapped?
 This book alone?
 Oy.

-It's also interesting that Pitt's pining for Summer (from {{< goodreads book="Pacific Vortex!" >}}) has come up again.
+It's also interesting that Pitt's pining for Summer (from [[Pacific Vortex!]]()) has come up again.
 I don't recall that in any of the intervening books.
 It makes sense and it's making Pitt a more solid character, but ... now?

 Oh.
 And of course Cussler is back: